A Social Network Analysis of Occupational Segregation

 The eventual payoff of the workers depends on the wage they receive, the goods they buy with that wage, and the utility they derive from consumption.
 Without loss of generality we assume that an unemployed worker receives zero wage.
 However, the wages of employed workers are not exogenously given, but they are determined by supply and demand.

-When firms offer wages, they take into account that there are labour market frictions and that it is impossible to employ all workers simultaneously.
-Thus what matters is the effective supply of labour as determined by the labour market process in stage 3.
-Let $L_{A}$ be the total measure of employed $A$-workers and $L_{B}$ be the total measure of employed $B$-workers.
+When firms offer wages, they take into account that there are labor market frictions and that it is impossible to employ all workers simultaneously.
+Thus what matters is the effective supply of labor as determined by the labor market process in stage 3.
+Let $L_{A}$ be the total measure of employed $A$-educated workers and $L_{B}$ be the total measure of employed $B$-educated workers.
 Hence,

 and

 Given (\ref{eqsax}) and (\ref{eqsbx}) from above, it is easy to check that $L_{A}$ is increasing with $\mu_{R}$ and $\mu_{G}$, whereas $L_{B}$ is decreasing with $\mu_{R}$, $\mu_{G}$.